 - Accessing and evaluating information

 - Academic writing

 Find out about financial support for students.
 Some students on low incomes may also be eligible for a bursary.
 Don’t forget that you don’t need to start repaying your tuition fee loan until you have graduated and are earning over £27,295.

 Our Money Advice Service is here to help you plan your finances and manage your money whilst studying.
 Student Finance England offers information and advice for all students plus extra information for those with dependent children or adults.

 If you have a registered disability, you may also be eligible for some extra support for your studies.
 Find out about the disabled students allowance.

 We have an on-campus nursery at our Lancaster campus for children aged 0 - 5 years.
 You may be eligible for support with childcare costs.

 Our halls of residence are open to mature students.
 Find out more about accommodation at all our campuses.

 Support once you start your course

-Our Library and Academic Advisors lead academic skills sessions and are available for one-to-one appointments and can help you make the most of the resources that are available to you.
+Our Library and Academic Advisors lead academic skills sessions, offer webinars, email support, and are available for one-to-one appointments to help you make the most of the resources that are available to you.